Reliable-Information-Lab-HEVS/ICLR2025/meta_insecure_code_detector/README.md

 ## How does it work?

 ICD comprises of a set of analyzers which independently assess the security of the input code snippet based on static analysis rules.
-Currently we support [regex](https://en.wikipedia.org/wiki/Regular_expression) and [weggli](https://github.com/weggli-rs/weggli) analyzers.
-We plan to add support for more analyzers soon.
+Currently we support [regex](https://en.wikipedia.org/wiki/Regular_expression) and [semgrep](https://github.com/semgrep/semgrep) analyzers.
+We plan to add support for more analyzers.

 ## Languages Supported